klaytn/kips/KIPs/kip-37.md

   - The return values of the `KIP37TokenReceiver` hook functions that are called MUST be respected if they are implemented.
   - Only non-standard transfer functions MAY allow tokens to be sent to a recipient contract that does NOT implement the necessary `KIP37TokenReceiver` hook functions. `safeTransferFrom` and `safeBatchTransferFrom` MUST revert in that case (unless it is a hybrid standards implementation see "Backwards Compatibility").

-**_Minting/creating and burning/destroying rules:_**
+##### **_Minting/creating and burning/destroying rules:_**

 - A mint/create operation is essentially a specialized transfer and MUST follow these rules:
   - To broadcast the existence of a token ID with no initial balance, the contract SHOULD emit the `TransferSingle` event from `0x0` to `0x0`, with the token creator as `_operator`, and a `_value` of 0.
-  - The "TransferSingle and TransferBatch event rules" MUST be followed as appropriate for the mint(s) (i.e., singles or batches) however the `_from` argument MUST be set to `0x0` (i.e., zero address) to flag the transfer as a mint to contract observers.
+  - The [TransferSingle and TransferBatch event rules](#TransferSingle-and-TransferBatch-event-rules) MUST be followed as appropriate for the mint(s) (i.e., singles or batches) however the `_from` argument MUST be set to `0x0` (i.e., zero address) to flag the transfer as a mint to contract observers.
     - **NOTE:** This includes tokens that are given an initial balance in the contract.
 The balance of the contract MUST also be able to be determined by events alone meaning initial contract balances (for e.g., in construction) MUST emit events to reflect those balances too.
 - A burn/destroy operation is essentially a specialized transfer and MUST follow these rules:
-  - The "TransferSingle and TransferBatch event rules" MUST be followed as appropriate for the burn(s) (i.e. singles or batches) however the `_to` argument MUST be set to `0x0` (i.e. zero address) to flag the transfer as a burn to contract observers.
+  - The [TransferSingle and TransferBatch event rules](#TransferSingle-and-TransferBatch-event-rules) MUST be followed as appropriate for the burn(s) (i.e. singles or batches) however the `_to` argument MUST be set to `0x0` (i.e. zero address) to flag the transfer as a burn to contract observers.
   - When burning/destroying you do not have to actually transfer to `0x0` (that is impl specific), only the `_to` argument in the event MUST be set to `0x0` as above.
 - The total value transferred from address `0x0` minus the total value transferred to `0x0` observed via the `TransferSingle` and `TransferBatch` events MAY be used by clients and exchanges to determine the "circulating supply" for a given token ID.
 - As mentioned above mint/create and burn/destroy operations are specialized transfers and so will likely be accomplished with custom transfer functions rather than `safeTransferFrom` or `safeBatchTransferFrom`.
-If so the "Implementation specific transfer API rules" section would be appropriate.
+If so the [Implementation specific transfer API rules](#Implementation-specific-transfer-API-rules) section would be appropriate.
   - Even in a non-safe API and/or hybrid standards case the above event rules MUST still be adhered to when minting/creating or burning/destroying.
 - A contract MAY skip calling the `KIP37TokenReceiver` hook function(s) if the mint operation is transferring the token(s) to itself.
 In all other cases the `KIP37TokenReceiver` rules MUST be followed as appropriate for the implementation (i.e. safe, custom and/or hybrid).

-##### A solidity example of the keccak256 generated constants for the various magic values (these MAY be used by implementation):
+##### A solidity example

+- the keccak256 generated constants for the various magic values (these MAY be used by implementation):

 ```solidity
 bytes4 constant public KIP37_KIP13 = 0xd9b67a26; // KIP-13 identifier for the main token standard.